HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="alternativeformat"></a>alternative format
 The [ballot](#ballot) or accompanying information is said to be in an [alternative format](#alternativeformat) if it is presented in non-standard [ballot](#ballot) language and format.
 Examples include, but are not limited to, languages other than English, Braille, ASCII text, large print, recorded audio.
+The [ballot](#ballot) or accompanying information is said to be in an alternative format if it is presented in non-standard ballot language and format.
+Examples include, but are not limited to, languages other than English, Braille, [ASCII] text, large print, [recorded](#record) audio.

 \#vvsg
 ## <a name="appropriatemark"></a>appropriate mark